dark-swordsman/vros-findings/screenshots/README.md

 5. I expressed my concerns in my second message.
 6. In their second and last message to me, they told me that I was misunderstanding, and that the changes they made were just one change they noticed.

-They did not thank me for my inputs.
+They did not thank me for my inputs (in a context suggesting they used them directly).
 They did not tell me that they used my document.
 Within 1 hour, they went from having no idea who I was, to implementing some changes I suggested without peer-reviewing or deeply considering the changes.

 This is a problem.
 They are the security hole.
 I could have just as easily crafted a convincing narrative that allowed me to convince Claude that my changes were better, and actually abused the security hole that I found.
 I could have had them push changes that were malicious, and I could have gained some level of access to people's computers.